SharePoint/sp-dev-docs/docs/spfx/web-parts/single-part-app-pages.md

 <br/>

 App pages are exposed as an option in the modern page creation capability when you chose the used page layout for your page.
-All web part swhich have been configured to be available also as an app page are available on the **Create page** capability.
+All web parts which have been configured to be available also as an app page are available on the **Create page** capability.

 Web part can be configured to be exposed as an app page.
 This configuration is performed in the web part manifest file by adjusting the `supportedHosts` value.
 Web part will be exposed as an option in the upcoming app pages picker user interface, if the `supportedHosts` value contains `"SharePointFullPage"` value.